 From 1790 to 1792, Rocky Mount–also known as the Cobb Massengil House–was the original capitol of the Southwest Territory, later named Tennessee.
 Take a guided tour or sign up for demonstration days at the living history site for an educational immersion into the past.

-GO: Bristol Motor Speedway
+GO: Bristol Motor Speedway, TN

 Hotels In Bristol VA